 Tina Marie graduated from Mount Royal University in 2015 as a registered massage therapist.
 With over 15 years working in the Spa and wellness industry, Tina finds her passion in healing and providing hands-on therapy to clients with various injuries and chronic pain conditions.
 As someone who has experienced chronic pain on a personal level…Read More...

 Are there any risks to manual therapy?

 The risks are very low and all of our therapists are highly trained to make sure they're as safe as possible when performing a treatment.
-If you have any specific questions, please contact us or make sure to ask your therapist.
+If you have any specific questions, please contact us us or make sure to ask your therapist.

 Is manual therapy painful?

 Every technique and situation is different.
 Manual therapy can be both painful and pain free and when pain is involved, it is usually a "good pain" as described by many patients.
-Communication between you and the therapist is vital for the best possible treatment.
+Communication between you and the therapist is vital for the best possible individualized treatment plans.
 Your therapist will gauge pressure and their technique by the status of your injury and your feedback.
 There is sort of a "sweet zone" for manual therapy techniques.
 We don't want it to be too painful but sometimes a little bit of the "good pain" is okay.

 Our goal at Maximum Potential NW Calgary University Heights is to provide our clients with the best customized treatment and health care management to help them achieve their health ambitions/recovery in the shortest time possible.

 Our complete package is an all inclusive one-on-one treatment, using multiple different techniques and approaches together which is delivered at the highest standards of care.
 We take team-based approach and patient centred approach, which ensures that the patient receives the best physiotherapy, manual therapy, massage therapy, cupping therapy, strength exercises / exercise therapy, sports therapy or IMS therapy possible.